 - Black Pepper

 Combine the ingredients in a bowl and toss well.
 Add the chunks of swordfish and let it marinate for 15-20 minutes.
-While it’s doing its thing… you can heat up the grill.
+While the fish is doing its thing… you can heat up the grill.

-Fun Tip: This marinade is very versatile.
+This swordfish marinade is very versatile.
 Sometimes I’ll make extra in a separate bowl and toss it with fresh vegetable chunks, like zucchini, onions and bell peppers.
-Skewer the vegetables as you would the swordfish and cook them at the same time as the grilled white fish.
+Skewer the vegetables as you would the swordfish and cook them at the same time as the fish skewers for a complete healthy meal.